teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 # Cats Blender Plugin.

 If you are using blender 3.6 please use the latest release [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases).
+Blender 3.6 is the current recomended blender version to use!

 If you are using blender 4.x please download this version [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-4.0), please note blender 4.x version can be unstable and there will be bugs due to mmd tools not being fully updated for 4.x yet, plase note the blender 4.x version will not be released unto the 4.2 LTS is out later this year, the 4.x branch is UNDER DEVELOPMENT and is not finished and WILL have issues.
 I highly recomend you use blender 3.6 instead.
 Blender 4.x is currently not my prioty for fixes.